Andrew-Brad/AB.Extensions/README.md

 # AB.Extensions
-This is an extensions library I've built up over time, free of external dependencies, with constantly increasing test coverage and benchmarks.
+This is an extensions library I've built up over time, free of external dependencies, with ever increasing test coverage and benchmarks.
 Constant strings, simple enums, and missing LINQ methods are all part of this library.

 The source now officially lives in Azure DevOps, but is continuously pushed to Github via Azure Pipelines CI.